unalkalkan/stremio-docker-vpn/README.md

 # stremio-docker-vpn

 Stremio server in docker container that tunnels the traffic to a VPN container.
-This server also contains source code for stremio server `4.4.142`
+This repository contains source code for stremio server `4.4.142`

 ### What is different from official stremio-server?
 When you run official stremio-server in docker with a VPN container in network mode, you get SSDP discovery errors and the server doesnt start.